 Exercise, Healthy Diet, Brain Stimulating Activities, Social Connections, Good Sleep Patterns, and a Positive Attitude

-Although each of these important components are required to ‘age well’, for the purpose of bog chat, I’d like to focus on just one.
+Although each of these important components are necessary to ‘age well’, for this blog, we’ll focus on just one, EXERCISE.

-Exercise: This is one area of research where the positive impact on brain health is the most consistent and undeniable.
+Exercise: Studies done on exercise and the brain include some powerful outcomes.
+This is an area of research where the positive impact on brain health is the most consistent and undeniable.

-->Exercise improves our flow of oxygen throughout our body, which in turn, benefits both the body and the brain, including memory.
+- Exercise improves our flow of oxygen throughout our body, which in turn, benefits both the brain and body.